PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Architecture

-The GDDR6-based PIM architecture is shown in Figure \ref{fig4}.
-Unlike existing PIM designs \cite{zhou2022transpim}\cite{xie2021spacea}, our design only requires lightweight modifications to the conventional GDDR6 architecture.
-Integrating large SRAM buffer into DRAM is expensive and impractical.
-Therefore, only a 2~KB GB is added to each channel to store the input vector.
-The vector from GB can be broadcast to MAC units in all 16 banks to perform MAC simultaneously, as shown in Figure \ref{fig4}(a).
-When the input length exceeds the GB size, partial MAC results will be computed and forwarded to the SRAM on ASIC, followed by downstream partial sum execution on the ASIC.
-Compared to writing back to DRAM, forwarding the subportion of VMM to ASIC reduces overall latency.
-Eliminating writing back also frees DRAM banks to perform subsequent parallel VMM.
-The data transmission rate of GDDR6 is 16~Gb/s/pin, and each channel has 16 pins leading to a total memory interface bandwidth of 32~GB/s.
+Placing MAC units and SRAM buffer inside DRAM modules has been widely used in PIM architectures for machine learning applications to minimize the memory access \cite{shin2018mcdram}\cite{kwon202125}\cite{lee20221ynm} \cite{he2020newton}.
+PIM-GPT places the MAC units at every bank.
+And all 16 banks can perform MAC simultaneously, as shown in Figure \ref{fig5}(a).
+Such MAC units arrangement has been proved feasible in both GDDR6 and HBM prototypes \cite{kwon202125}\cite{lee20221ynm}.
+Take GDDR6-based PIM as an example, placing MAC unit per bank offers 512~GB/s peak bandwidth per channel at 1~GHz (256 bits/bank $\times$ 16 banks).
+An SRAM buffer will be used to store and broadcast the input vector.
+However, integrating large SRAM buffers into DRAM is expensive and impractical.
+To provide a practical solution of GPT acceleration, we adopt 2~KB buffer size from \cite{lee20221ynm}, and broadcast vectors to all MAC units for parallel computing.
+When the input length exceeds the buffer size, vectors will be truncated into chunks, as shown in Figure \ref{fig2}.
+Partial MAC results will be computed and forwarded to the SRAM on the ASIC, followed by downstream partial sum execution on the ASIC.
+Compared to writing back to DRAM, forwarding the subportion of VMM results to ASIC reduces overall latency.
+Eliminating writing back also frees DRAM to perform subsequent VMMs.

-The bank organization is identical to conventional DRAM architectures. as shown in Figure \ref{fig4}(b).
+The bank organization is identical to conventional DRAM architectures, as shown in Figure \ref{fig5}(b).
 Once a row address is decoded, the entire corresponding row will be activated and all stored data will be forwarded to the row buffer.
 Herein, if the bank is not closed (precharged), data will be preserved in the row buffer.
 Reading data from the row buffer is much faster than from the bank array, since it skips the long latency row activation step.
-Whether or not to precharge a row immediately after accessing the data is determined by the scheduling policy: open-row or close-row.
-Hence, using open-row policy can let the MAC unit consuming data much faster from DRAM if the data are properly mapped.
-In our optimized mapping scheme, the corresponding weights from DRAM banks share the same row addresses and the row hit rate is maximized, which will be discussed in Section IV.
+Hence, to maximize the utilization of peak internal bandwidth, data should be consumed from the row buffer as extensively as possible.
+This requires bank scheduling adheres to the open-row policy, wherein a row is not immediately precharged after data access.
+The goal is to employ this policy and optimally map the model to efficiently consume matrix data.
+In our mapping scheme, matrix rows for VMM are partitioned and directly mapped to the same row addresses, thereby maximizing the row hit rate, as outlined at a high level in Figure \ref{fig2}.